 Blood Vessel Mapping

 Once either the radial or femoral artery has been accessed, the next step is to navigate a small tube called a catheter to the arteries feeding the uterine fibroids.
+Doctors navigate the catheter to the appropriate arteries by using an imaging technique called fluoroscopy where low-dose x-ray is used to see inside of the body rather than having to create surgical incisions to see inside the body.
 In patients with fibroids, the uterine arteries are much larger than normal and look like winding pipes (video below) due to the extreme blood demand of uterine fibroids.
 Once the catheter has been positioned within the right and left uterine arteries, a dye is injected.
-Because fibroids steal so much blood, they begin to turn the same color as the dye.
+Because fibroids steal so much blood, they are easily seen after the dye is injected.

 Embolization is a medical technique where small particles are injected into blood vessels in order to shut off blood flow.
 The tissue or body part that is fed by the embolized vessel will eventually die or shrink due to a lack of oxygen delivery.
 With uterine fibroid embolization, the goal is to shut off as much blood flow as possible to the uterine fibroids while preserving blood flow to the uterus.